butla/bultrowicz.com/cd-with-angularjs-commits.rst

 if the version number in setup.py isn't incremented, then it will fail, because files on PyPI can't be overwritten.
 A human is needed to change the version because we're using semantic versioning.
-And if said human forgets to do that when he should, he can fix the CI build with a "fix" type commit bumping the version.
+And if said human forgets to do that when he should (though I've created `a script to help him remember`_), he can fix the CI build with a "fix" type commit bumping the version.

-But you can say that, since were can automatically understand commit types, a machine could increment the last version number (patch) on "fix", "refactor", and "perf" commits, and the second version number (minor) on "feat".
+But you can say that, since we can automatically understand commit types, a machine could increment the last version number (patch) on "fix", "refactor", and "perf" commits, and the second version number (minor) on "feat".
 I won't do that, because I have bad experience with automatic commits made by CI [#5]_.